Organizational Communication

 [ culture <--> individual ]

-3. Organizations are cultures!
+3. Organizations don't have cultures they ARE cultures!

-1. members share how to perceive, interpret and explain and perform within the organization.
+1. Members share how to perceive, interpret and explain and perform within the organization.

-2. cultures are historical, including:
+2. Cultures are historical, including:

 1. past events and their interpretations (as typified by heroes and in rites and rituals)